 Emergency Management Plan

 Emergencies can happen at any time, with little warning.
 It is important in the event of an emergency to have a set of procedures in place to assure that the lives, property, and interests of Maryland University of Integrative Health (MUIH) are protected.
 The procedures defined in this manual are to be enacted in the event of an emergency or crisis situation.

 Emergency Evacuation Procedures

-While on campus, it is important to know how to evacuate in case of an emergency.
-There are several exits located on the first floor, fire doors, emergency lighting, and other precautions in place to allow everyone to safely leave the building or safely harbor in the building until help arrives.
+While on campus or at other University properties, it is important to know how to evacuate in case of an emergency.
+While on campus, there are several exits located on the first floor, fire doors, emergency lighting, and other precautions in place to allow everyone to safely leave the building or safely harbor in the building until help arrives.
 See Emergency Evacuation Procedures here.

 Effective May 31, 2013, we became a tobacco-free campus.
 For more information about what our Tobacco-Free Campus Policy entails as well as cessation resources, click here.

 Under Campus SaVE, the University is required to report additional Clery Act violations for dating violence, domestic violence, stalking, and sexual assault.
 It is also required to ensure that upon receiving a report, the student, faculty, or staff member is provided with certain resources and notification of their rights.
 As such, we have this document to make sure that you are aware of the key definitions under Campus SaVE, and what options you have for reporting an incident.
 Please report to Melissa Cahill, Title IX Coordinator, if you become aware of an incident on or off campus affecting one of our students, faculty, or staff members.

 Campus Security Report